Nafisarkar/FtpTesterBd/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-Developed with Flutter | &copy; 2023 FTP Tester Team Made with love by Shaon An Nafi &hearts;
+Developed with Flutter | &copy; 2024 FTP Tester Bd Made with love by Shaon An Nafi &hearts;